simplesurance/go-amqp/README.md

 ## Packages

-Instrumentation is provided for the following packages, with the following caveats:
+Instrumentation is provided for the following packages:

-- **github.com/rabbitmq/amqp091-go**: Client and server instrumentation. *Only supported with Go 1.7 and later.*
+- **github.com/rabbitmq/amqp091-go**: Client and server instrumentation

 ## Required Reading